Dagmawi-Kebede/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ./3-new_owner, change the owner of the file hello to the user betty.

 ./4-empty , create an empty file called hello.

+./5-execute , add execute permission to the owner of the file hello.